iamstevendao/vue-tel-input/README.md

 ### Component lazy loading

-Since the library is about 200kb of JavaScript and 100kb of CSS in order to improve initial page loading time you might consider importing it asyncronosly only when user navigates to the page where the library is actually needed.
+Since the library is about 200kb of JavaScript and 100kb of CSS in order to improve initial page loading time you might consider importing it asynchronously only when user navigates to the page where the library is actually needed.
 The technique is called [Lazy Load](https://webpack.js.org/guides/lazy-loading/) and you can use it in some modern bundlers like Webpack and Rollup.

 ```html
 <!-- your-component.vue-->